TEALSK12/apcsa-public/curriculum/Unit1/Lesson-101.md

 2. Have all students submit a Practice-It problem to demonstrate that they know how to use Practice-It.

-Wait until all students have completed a step before moving on to another step.
+Wait until all students have completed this step before moving on to another step.

 If you have extra time in class, introduce a “Scavenger Hunt” on Practice-It, and have students find:
    - Where their account information is located